Keyboard shortcuts

 Key Options/Knobs

-Host-specific configurations are found in hosts/{device-type}/{hostname}/default.nix.
-Global options shared across all hosts are in hosts/shared/global/.
+Global options still shared across all hosts remain in hosts/shared/global/.

 Common Workflows